New Building Plans

 Roscommon Hospice / Palliative Care Centre

-The Roscommon facility will provide Day Care and Community Care and a 8 Bed In-Patient Unit providing respite and end of life services.
+The Roscommon facility will provide Day Care and Community Care and an 8 Bed In-Patient Unit providing respite and end of life services.

 We will use the natural landscape of trees, planted courtyards and gardens to organise and define the two core areas within the centre.

-- Day Care Centre is organized around a central private garden, providing patients with a privacy -
+- Day Care Centre is organized around a central private garden, providing patients with privacy

 - The In-patient Palliative Care Centre is also organized between an external courtyard providing

 a sheltered amenity and a therapeutic garden to the south.

 Communal Public Areas

 Hospice / Palliative Care is historically provided in the home and we believe that this facility should have a home-like setting in scale, creating an informal setting to meet and chat to people, with a strong emphasis on the therapeutic value of human contact and providing options to move to and from the outdoors with relative ease.

 We wish to create a building which is inviting and engaging not only to the patient but to the staff, visitor and wider community.
 Reception areas, reflection room, shop and the café area will be open and accessible to the general public, giving a sense of ownership to the people and creating vitality, awareness and encouraging social interaction within the building.
 From the reception area, the visitor will be guided to either the Day Care Centre, In-Patient Unit or the various other support services available.